flinchy/standardization/README.md

 mvn spring-boot:run -pl standardization-application
 ```

-The application will be running on port 8083 by default.
+The application will be running on port 8083.

 ## API Endpoints